 According to Newell, Hwa and Acheampong (2002) defines LPT as legal entity that are bonds by regulation to possess and manage a collective funds that generate profit from the underlying real estate portfolio.
 Bursa Malaysia further defines that LPT are collective funds that owning and manage income-generating real estate such as hospital, shopping malls, industrial properties, hotels and residential.
 In realizing the Malaysia 2020 vision introduce by the fourth prime minister Tun Dr. Mahathir bin Mohamad back in 1991 as part of sixth Malaysia plan to achieve self-sufficient industrialized nation status, one of the moves are re-model of existing LPT, the collective trust market into new type known as REIT market.
 The Securities Commission (SC) on behalf of Malaysia government emphasizes the greatly important of the rebranding and establishment of REIT market to Malaysia economy specifically on the real estate development.
-The rebranding of LPT to REIT introduced a new os-4506 remodeled guideline by SC on REIT market which it's portrayed a greater gearing bound, improved on governance flexibility on real estate acquisitions, tax friendly approach and with ownership mitigation from LPT to "Management Company" known as REIT (Newell & Osmadi, 2009).
+The rebranding of LPT to REIT introduced a new of the second se bound, improved on governance flexibility on real estate acquisitions, tax friendly approach and with ownership mitigation from LPT to "Management Company" known as REIT (Newell & Osmadi, 2009).
 The real estate or the properties is the ultimate asset in underlying of REITs investment portfolio, the market of REIT in Malaysia has expanded making it one of the indirect investment options for the real estate else than investing directly in the properties.